giantswarm/releases/aws/v14.2.0/README.md

 - Cancel the release resource when the manifest object already exists.
 - Cancel the release resource when helm returns an unknown error.

+#### Fixed
+- Updated OperatorKit to v4.3.1 for Kubernetes 1.20 support.

 ### external-dns [2.3.1](https://github.com/giantswarm/external-dns-app/releases/tag/v2.3.1)